-Lessons from Rocket Mortgage: create a hybrid mortgage machine
+Lessons from Rocket Mortgage: create a hybrid mortgage process

 The meteoric growth of Rocket Mortgage has demonstrated exactly what loan officers need to do to continue to be competitive in the marketplace of tomorrow.
 The answer?
 Adopt a hybrid mortgage lending process.